mathis-s/SoomRV/README.md

 # SoomRV
 ## Description
 SoomRV is a simple superscalar Out-of-Order RISC-V microprocessor.
-It can execute 2 Instructions per cycle completely out of order, and also supports speculative execution and precise exceptions.
+It can execute up to 4 instructions per cycle completely out of order, and also supports speculative execution and precise exceptions.

 ## Features
 - RV32IMCZbaZbb Instruction Set (other instructions can be emulated via traps)